god233012yamil/PyQt5_FFmpeg_Screen_Recorder/README.md

-# 🎥 PyQt5 Screen Recorder with FFmpeg
+# FFmpeg Based Screen Recorder

 A powerful, customizable screen recording application built using **PyQt5** and **FFmpeg**.
 This tool supports full-screen or region-based recording, audio capture from selected devices, global hotkeys, real-time visual overlay, and logs with rotation.
 Designed for usability, flexibility, and performance — ideal for tutorials, demos, or remote collaboration.